SAP-samples/teched2025-AD163/exercises/ex3/README.md

    ![Open SAP Fiori Elements Preview](./images/00_200_test_service.png)

 3. The UI will be shown, but no content is available.
-There is also no **Create** button available yet, that allow you to create new entities.
+There is also no **Create** button available yet, that would allow you to create new entities.

    ![Open SAP Fiori Elements Preview](./images/00_210_test_service.png)

 We will change this by adding **CRUD** capabilities to the generated read-only service.

-> ℹ️ It is planned to add the CRUDQ features in the generated service automatically in an upcoming release.
+> ℹ️ It is planned to add the CRUD features in the generated service automatically in an upcoming release.

 </details>